 The first step in securing a slot at TMW begins with registering your interest.
-TMW2017 application round starts on TMW website on September 1st 2016.
-The programme jury, made up of leading promoters, festival organisers and music organisations in Estonia, representing virtually every genre and scene, from avant garde to pop and from folk to classical music, select the artists from the long list of applications.
-We also gather suggestions from a wide variety of people, and, like any festival, we also book some carefully selected acts in addition to ones who apply, to ensure a program of the highest and most current grade.
+TMW application usually runs from October to December at tmw.ee/apply.
+The programme jury, made up of leading Estonian and international promoters and organisations, representing virtually every genre and scene, from avant-garde to pop and from folk to classical music, select the artists from the long list of applications.
+We also collect suggestions from a wide variety of people, and, like any festival, we also book some carefully selected acts in addition to the ones who apply, to ensure a program of the highest and most current grade.

-Selection / programming starts right after the application deadline of November 1st 2016 and we will contact you in January 2017 by e-mail to let you know whether your act has been confirmed to the festival line-up.
-Those acts that are not selected will also receive notification by e-mail.
+Selection / programming starts right after the application deadline and we will contact you in January by email to let you know whether your act has been confirmed to the festival line-up.
+Those acts that are not selected will also receive notification by email.
 Some acts will be on a reserve list until all the slots are filled.

 No, TMW is for acts from all around the world.
 As one of the missions of TMW is to promote and introduce new and promising Estonian music, majority of the acts performing at TMW are Estonian, but we have plenty of bands from the neighbouring countries, Scandinavia and elsewhere.
 At least 30 per cent of the final festival line up comprises of international acts.